vinit714/FC24-Player-Analytics-Project/README.md

 ## Data Sources

 The data for this project is based on various CSV files representing both male and female players and teams.
-You can find these datasets in the project's `/data` directory.
 The data includes attributes such as player ratings, potential, market value, skills, and more.

 - **female_players.csv**
 - **male_players.csv**
 - **female_teams.csv**
 - **male_teams.csv**

-You can download the data from the [FIFA 25 Player and Team dataset](https://www.example.com) (replace with actual link if available).
+You can download the data from the [FIFA 25 Player and Team dataset](https://www.kaggle.com/datasets/stefanoleone992/ea-sports-fc-24-complete-player-dataset?resource=download)

 ## Features